 If you’ve ever been in a type of relationship that felt like a never-ending cycle of highs, lows, and abusive behaviors, then you know how incredibly unhelpful the age-old advice of “If it’s that bad – just leave!” can be.

 But, do you know why you struggle to just up and leave?
 No, it’s not because you’re weak or like getting your heart broken.
-It’s a bit more complicated than that.

-You might be trauma bonded.
+The truth is, you might be trauma bonded.

 - What Are Trauma Bonds?

 - How Do I Know If I’m In a Trauma Bonded Relationship?

 - Cognitive Dissonance in Trauma Bonded Relationships

 - A Quick Explainer on Trauma Bonds and Our Brains

 A trauma bond is an emotional attachment you may have with someone that arises from a recurring, cyclical pattern of abuse perpetuated by intermittent reinforcement through rewards and punishments, often leading to emotional dependency.